Wahoo ELEMNT MINI Review

 All of your ride data can be stored on the ELEMNT app where it provides you with a summary of your ride including a map of your route, elevation profile, speed, distance, and time.
 You can also choose to quickly and easily upload your ride data to your favorite sites, like Strava, or any of the other most popular performance tracking sites.

-At a retail price of $100, the ELEMNT MINI is the least expensive cycling computer we tested that has GPS functionality.
+The MINI is the least expensive cycling computer we tested that has GPS functionality.
 We feel that it is a great value, assuming you always ride with your smartphone anyway.
-The MINI also performs double duty, as both a basic computer or connected GPS tracking unit depending on your needs.
+It also performs double duty, as both a basic computer or connected GPS tracking unit depending on your needs.
 It lacks the more advanced functions of the more expensive competition, but those with relatively simple needs will find this to be a slick, lightweight, and inexpensive option.

 The ELEMNT MINI is a unique cycling computer that performs double duty as a very basic unit, and as a GPS enabled tracking device.
 It has limited features, but most riders will find it performs the tasks they need.
-The MINI is small, lightweight, and easy to use and setup thanks to the well designed and user-friendly ELEMNT App.
+It's a small, lightweight, and easy to use and set up thanks to the well designed and user-friendly ELEMNT App.
 One of the most glaring drawbacks of the MINI is the fact that it must be paired with your phone through the app and a Bluetooth connection for GPS functionality, but if you always ride with your phone, it isn't a problem.
 Those looking for more advanced features like maps, navigation, and analytics should look elsewhere, but if your needs are simple, this is a great option.

 Other Versions and Accessories

-Wahoo Fitness makes a range of three cycling computers.
-The ELEMNT ($330) is their top of the line model which is fully GPS enabled, has a much larger screen, and more advanced features.
-The ELEMNT BOLT($250) is also included in our test selection, and is their GPS enabled mid-range offering with an aerodynamic shape, excellent connectivity, a large display, and great performance.
-All three ELEMNT computers use the same ELEMNT App.
+Wahoo Fitness makes a range of four cycling computers.
+The ELEMNT is their top of the line model which is fully GPS enabled, has a much larger screen, and more advanced features.
+The ELEMNT BOLT is also included in our test selection, and is their GPS enabled mid-range offering with an aerodynamic shape, excellent connectivity, a large display, and great performance.
+The ELEMNT ROAM is the newest model, which has a color screen and more robust navigation features.
+All four ELEMNT computers use the same ELEMNT App.